cdunnnnnnn/cdunn/src/_posts/2015-08-05-modern-healthcare.md

 externalUrl: http://www.modernhealthcare.com
 ---

-I started at [Crain](http://www.crain.com) developing products for [Modern Healthcare](http://www.modernhealthcare.com) out of the Chicago offcie.
+I started at [Crain](http://www.crain.com) developing products for [Modern Healthcare](http://www.modernhealthcare.com) out of the Chicago office.
 We spent the majority of 2014 researching &amp; redesigning the site.
-In the prior year, editorial had done the same for the print magazine and so it was prime time to revisit the site.
-Our main goal was to make it responsive so that our readers could access our content from any device.
-I developed it to be mobile-first and used a number of different tools: Gulp.js (for the build system), LESS (preprocessor) and started versioning the site on GitHub.
+In the prior year, editorial had done the same for the print magazine and so the same process was applied to the website.
+Our main goal was to make it responsive and provide our readers with optimized content on any device.
+We developed it to be mobile-first and used a number of different tools, some of which include [Gulp.js](http://gulpjs.com/), [LESS](http://lesscss.org/) and [Pure CSS](http://purecss.io/).
 After about a month of development, we launched on October 31st.

-<a class="btn btn-sz-md btn-radius">Visit</a>
+{% include visit.html %}